 Anhidrosis may affect one part of the body only, two or more parts, or the whole body.

 The most common signs and symptoms associated with anhidrosis are:

-Patients who are affected in just one or some parts of the body will usually find that the unaffected parts sweat more than normal in an attempt to compensate.
-So, the result may be one part of the body remains completely dry while another is soaking wet.
+People in whom just part or parts of the body are affected may find that the unaffected parts sweat excessively, to try to compensate.
+One part of the body may be completely dry, while another is wet.

 If most of the body is affected, physical exertion or hot temperatures may lead to heat cramps, heat exhaustion or heatstroke.

 Aside from older age, there are several risk factors for anhidrosis.
 They include the following: